 To use the Media Optimization for Microsoft Teams feature with Horizon Client for Chrome or the HTML Access Web client, the Enable WebRTC Redirection option must be enabled in the client settings.
 To use screen-sharing capabilities with these clients, the Enable screen sharing for Microsoft Teams virtualization option must be enabled in the client settings.

 Horizon Agent must be installed before you install Microsoft Teams.
 If you install Microsoft Teams before installing Horizon Agent, delete the

 The Media Optimization for Microsoft Teams group policy setting must be enabled to use the feature.
 See VMware WebRTC Redirection Features in VMware HTML5 Feature Policy Settings.

 See the Microsoft documentation Teams for Virtualized Desktop Infrastructure for installation, setup, and deployment requirements, guidelines on persistent and non-persistent desktops, and limitations of using Microsoft Teams in a remote desktop.

 Microsoft updates their Teams recommended version periodically.
 Check Microsoft for updates and install the latest recommended version to access new features without updating Horizon Client or Horizon Agent.

-Media Optimization for Microsoft Teams Limitations
+Limitations of Media Optimization for Microsoft Teams With All Clients

 |HID buttons to answer and end calls are not supported.||VMware limitation|